ludocode/onramp/core/cci/2-full/README.md

 - The function is parsed into a tree;
 - An optional optimization pass runs on the tree;
-- The tree is compiled into basic blocks containing assembly code;
+- The tree is compiled into basic blocks of instructions;
-- An optional optimization pass runs on each basic block;
 - The complete function is emitted to the output file.

-Note that, to keep the compiler simple, there currently isn't an intermediate representation.
-The tree is compiled directly into assembly.
-See the Code Generation section below.

 Global variable initializers are compiled as constructor functions where necessary so they also follow the above steps.
 See the Relative Relocations section below.